 Sizes And Adhesives:

 All the most commonly used sizes are available in direct thermal materials with 1" core and 3" core rolls, as well as fanfold stacks.
-The most popular sizes are 4 x 6" and 4 x 2".
+The most popular sizes are 4 x 6" and 4 x 2" either on a 3/4", 1", 3" Core or fanfold.
 Direct thermal materials come with a standard permanent acrylic adhesive.
-But, in some situations/environments, stronger adhesives are required: for corrugated boxes, freezer applications.
+But, in some situations/environments, stronger aggresive or all temp adhesives are required: for recycled corrugated boxes, freezer applications.

 Another benefit of using direct thermal is that there is less waste.
 Direct thermal ribbons are poly based, and contribute to the use of fossil fuels and landfill waste.
 With no ribbons, direct thermal labels create far less waste.

 Things To Consider When Choosing To Print Direct Thermal:

 1) If you need the print to last 6 months or less